Links to Other Pages

 Apply John Patrick, Kirkcaldy"

-The details above are taken from a leading article in 'The Practical Photographer', December 1895 [pp. 353-360].
+The details above are from a leading article in 'The Practical Photographer', December 1895 [pp. 353-360].
 This article included:

 a) photographs of Andrew Young, 1871, 1887, 1895